 Wyoming Equality provides the following services for the Wyoming LGBT Community:

-- A quarterly newsletter titled the United Voice, with over 3,800 subscriber
+- Emailed quarterly newsletter titled the United Voice, with over 4,000 subscribers.

-- An internet website for up-to-date electronic information.
+- An internet website for up-to-date information. www.wyomingequality.org

 - Conferences and support groups.

-- Organized political activities of interest to our members.
+- Organized activities of interest to our members.

 Membership in Wyoming Equality is open to any person who seeks to support the lesbian, gay, bisexual, and transgender community in Wyoming, and must be renewed annually.
 Members will receive an emailed quarterly newsletter, member discounts, and free personal advertising in United Voice.